projects-egp/egp42_so_long/README.md

 P is initial position for player.
 E, exit.
 C are items to collect before you can enter on exit.
 1 represents obstacles, and 0 are free positions in which player can move on.

+You can close program by click on Esc key, or click with mouse to 'x' on window.
+Also, if you collect all the items and reach the exit, the window will be closed as end of the program execution.